Research Leadership Mastery

 MODULE 1: The One Where You Finally Get Your Evenings Back

-Time, energy, and your nervous system
+Time, energy, stress, and your nervous system

 You can't lead well when you're running on empty.
 This module helps you understand your capacity, identify what's draining you, and make concrete changes to protect your time and energy.